Strengthen ties between the board and executive leader

 Discussing the evaluation

-Once you've compiled the evaluation information, discuss the findings and agree on a summary of the evaluation as a board before meeting with the executive leader.
+Once you have compiled the evaluation information, discuss the findings and agree on a summary of the evaluation as a board before meeting with the executive leader.
 Make sure your evaluation focuses on the leader's performance, not his or her personality, and includes both praise and concerns.
 Also, keep in mind any changes or challenges the executive leader might have experienced during the review period and how they might have affected his or her performance.

 Next, determine which board members will meet with the executive leader.
 Consider putting one person in charge of keeping the meeting on track and making sure everyone has a chance to speak.
 During the meeting, review the executive leader's accomplishments and strengths and then move on to areas of concern and opportunities for growth.
 Use examples to support your points and be specific with any recommendations.